-We’ve also developed an online training module to build a sustainability mind-set across the firm.
+We also developed an online training module to build a sustainability mind-set across the firm.
 Called ‘Think Sustainability’, the course was voted the best internal engagement project by the sustainability network 2degrees at their 2014 awards.
-Over 90% of our people have completed the course, and every new joiner is asked to complete the training course.
+Over 90% of our people completed the course, and every new joiner is asked to complete the training course.
 We plan to develop a second ‘Think Sustainability’ training course in the near future to further influence our people’s sustainability approach to their work.

 We’re also shaping the debate on important environmental issues and collaborating with our clients on their environmental impacts.

 For instance, building on our support to Puma’s ground-breaking environmental profit and loss account in 2011, we launched our Total Impact Measurement and Management (TIMM) framework in 2013 which goes a step further, helping organisations to give a financial value to their total economic, tax, environmental and social contribution to society.
-We reported our own total impact for the fifth time in 2017, and in 2018 we continued to help several clients to better understand their impacts, and reported on our own Total Impact for the third time, including expanding the scope of the Social Impact indicators we cover.
+We reported our own total impact for the fifth time in 2017, and in 2018 we continued to help several clients to better understand their impacts, and reported on our own Total Impact for the fifth time, including expanding the scope of the Social Impact indicators we cover.